gh-xd/digital-twin-battery/README.md

 :no_entry_sign: It can not be directly considered as a solution, many efforts are not existing, e.g. neural network model design, learning rate configuration, error treatment, motst important, the twin data post-processing.

-:white_check_mark: It is more a template of approach know-how and can be elaborated specifically for certain engineering/research case
+:white_check_mark: It is a template of an approach knowhow and can be elaborated for specific engineering/research case

 :white_check_mark: It is promising to combine system simulation with neural network towards physics-informed form of digital twin